Kailua Beach: Everything You Need To Know Before You Visit

 Kailua Beach breaks down into three main parts: Kailua Beach Park, Kalama Beach Park, and Castles Beach.

-With its crystal clear waters and soft white sand, Kailua Beach Park is one of the most popular beaches on the island.
+With its crystal clear waters and soft white sand, Kailua Beach Park is one of the best beaches in Hawaii.
 The park offers restrooms, showers, a lifeguard on duty, and picnic areas, making it the perfect spot to spend a day at the beach.

 Kailua Beach Park